-What Can a Handyman Do in Panama City Beach, Florida?
+What Can a Handyman Do Without a License in Panama City Beach, Florida?

 In Florida, most "handyman" work is not licensed by the state unless it falls into regulated construction trades (electrical, plumbing, HVAC, roofing, structural building) or requires a building permit.
 Florida does not have a single statewide "handyman license" or a universal dollar-threshold exemption; instead, the line is based on scope of work and whether the work is a regulated trade or contracting activity under Ch.
 489, Florida Statutes.
 In Panama City Beach (Bay County), you typically also need a local Business Tax Receipt (city and/or county depending on where you operate).